 By understanding and recognising the symptoms, impacts and dynamics of problem gambling you will be better equipped to:

-Typically, problem gambling does not occur in isolation.
+Typically, harm from gambling does not occur in isolation.
 It may arise from (and give rise to) a range of other co-presenting and co-morbid issues, including:

-The best way to identify a problem gambler or affected other is to ask them about gambling.
+The best way to identify someone experiencing harm from gambling or affected other is to ask them about gambling.

 This gives permission for the client to talk about gambling in a non-judgmental and professional way.